Prayer For Peace In Ukraine Catholic

 Whatever form of prayer you choose, please remember to put your thoughts and feelings into words and share them with others.
 Prayer is powerful – let’s use it to help Ukraine heal its wounds.

-READ: Prayer For Finding A Husband
+READ: Catholic Prayer For Prisoners

 Blessings for the Ukraine Catholic Community